-One primary aim as a community-first organization is to bring students closer to their roots, that is, in growing food and the natural environment that sustains us all.
+One primary aim as a charitable nonprofit organization is to bring students closer to their roots, that is, in growing food and the natural environment that sustains us all.
 We want to provide real-world experiences to augment classroom learning, so our doors are always open for students looking to spend some time on the farm getting their hands dirty.
 We have valued relationships with local schools that make these connections possible.

 Kearsarge Regional School District

 We have a special place in our hearts for the Kearsarge Regional School District, as 5/6ths of the Food Hub's founding members graduated from KRHS.
 We are active within the school system, speaking at the high school's Career Day, hosting student volunteers, and helping the little ones get their hands dirty.
 We will be looking to grow and expand upon this school partnership in the future, seeking to help our youth grow up knowing the importance of restorative agriculture and healthy eating.